 For now, let’s cover the primary buckets of experimentation opportunities you should be taking with your Facebook advertising…

 You don’t need to use A/B testing in all scenarios.
-Maybe you’re fine without a true, scientific test and just want to run separate An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. to different audiences or separate ads with different creative options.
+Maybe you’re fine without a true, scientific test and just want to run separate An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More to different audiences or separate ads with different creative options.
 All of that is fine.
-Facebook’s How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. will also help focus on what is working best in those cases.
+Facebook’s The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More will also help focus on what is working best in those cases.

 Here is some additional documentation on A/B testing: